Blazemeter/taurus/site/dat/kb/Scripting.md

     - http://blazedemo.com/
 ```

 As you can see, the Taurus [YAML](/docs/YAMLTutorial/?utm_source=taurus&utm_medium=KB&utm_campaign=JMeterSelenium) test file is very easy to use.
-By using just a few human readable lines, we can start our first test.
+By using just a few human-readable lines, we can start our first test.

 We just need to [install](/install/Installation/?utm_source=taurus&utm_medium=KB&utm_campaign=JMeterSelenium) Taurus, and after that we can run this test with simple console command: